Welcome to today's edition of the Rush 24-7 podcast.

 The difference?

-Mitt Romney stood up and vetoed in state tuition for illegal aliens, opposed driver's licenses for illegals.
+Mitt Romney stood up and vetoed in-state tuition for illegal aliens, opposed driver's licenses for illegals.

 Mike Huckabee supported in-state tuition benefits for illegal immigrants.

-Huckabee even supported taxpayer funded scholarships for illegal aliens.
+Huckabee even supported taxpayer-funded scholarships for illegal aliens.

 On immigration, the choice matters.

-Okay, so this is now this is heating up.
+Okay, so this is now, this is heating up.

 So we let this stuff play out and see where it heads.

-Chris in Cersei, Arkansas.
+Chris, in Searcy, Arkansas.

-Now this happens to be where my sweet blessed mother was born, in Cersei, Arkansas, and it happens to be also where my mother met Margaret Thatcher.
+And it happens to be also where my mother met Margaret Thatcher.

 And it also is the case that Margaret Thatcher and my mother were born on the same day in the same year, October 13th.

-So Chris, welcome to the program.
+So, Chris, welcome to the program.

 Nice to have you with us.